The Big History Behind January 6th, Part 5: Molestation, Cancel Culture, and QAnon

 To followers of this philosophy, taxation was a kind of aggression, as was any sort of intervention of any kind—to the point where government itself was seen as a violation of one’s individual rights.
 Because he was opposed to government, critics called LeFevre an “anarchist.”
 LeFevre responded by refining his views, claiming he was an “autarchist” — in favor of individual sovereign self-rule.
 He claimed that “natural law” is above the law of the state.

 LeFevre was extremely influential, and advanced his philosophies to high-profile students through multiple educational institutions he founded, including Freedom School, Rampart College, and The Rampart Institute.
-LeFevre recruited notable proto-libertarian thinkers such as Ludwig von Mises, Milton Friedman, and Rose Wilder Lane as teachers.
+LeFevre recruited notable proto-libertarian thinkers such as Ludwig von Mises, Milton Friedman, Murray Rothbard, and Rose Wilder Lane as teachers.

 Jane Mayer reported in her book Dark Money (2017) that LeFevre recruited one follower who would go on to become very influential, Charles Koch.
 Through his father Fred’s connection to the John Birch Society, Robert Love of the Love Box Company introduced Charles to LeFevre’s school.
 Koch would go on to provide financial support to the Freedom School and also serve as an executive and trustee.